 To examine monthly variability in the cod footprint, we aggregated medium and high polygons identified during each month separately during each management period.
 Due to limited overlap of polygons when separated by month, monthly maps identify areas where one or more fishers caught medium and/or high abundances of cod without delineating overlap among polygons.
-During ‘Days-at-Sea’, cod areas were identified to the west and southwest of the WGOMCA as well as in between the northern edge of the WGOMCA and the Cashes Ledge Closure Area in all 12 months, though the size of these cod areas did vary seasonally (Figure 4).
+During the ‘days-at-sea’ period, cod areas were identified to the west and southwest of the WGOMCA as well as in between the northern edge of the WGOMCA and the Cashes Ledge Closure Area in all 12 months, though the size of these cod areas did vary seasonally (Figure 4).
 Meanwhile, the presence of cod areas on Georges Bank and the southern region of the Gulf of Maine varied substantially as a function of time of year.
 Specifically, cod areas in this region were largest early in the year, then shrank substantially during summer months, only to increase again towards the later months.
-During ‘onset of sectors’, cod areas were once again identified throughout the year to the west and southwest of the WGOMCA, but more sporadically in between the northern edge of the WGOMCA and the Cashes Ledge Closure Area (Figure 5).
+During the ‘onset of sectors’ period, cod areas were once again identified throughout the year to the west and southwest of the WGOMCA, but more sporadically in between the northern edge of the WGOMCA and the Cashes Ledge Closure Area (Figure 5).
 Furthermore, cod areas were identified in spring as well as in late fall on Georges Bank, but less so in January, February, and during summer.
-Finally, very few cod areas were delineated during the final time period (sectors with cutbacks) due to the large reduction in cod quotas that occurred at the onset of this time period (Figure 6).
-Once again, a hotspot was identified in between the northern edge of the WGOMCA and the Cashes Ledge Closure Area, but it was smaller and detected more sporadically than during the previous two time periods.
+Finally, very few cod areas were delineated during the final period (sectors with cutbacks) due to the large reduction in cod quotas that occurred at the onset of this period (Figure 6).
+Once again, a hotspot was identified in between the northern edge of the WGOMCA and the Cashes Ledge Closure Area, but it was smaller and detected more sporadically than during the previous two management periods.
 A hotspot was also detected along the northeastern edge of Closed Area I in February through May, and then was absent until fall, when it appeared in October and persisted through December.
-Once again, these hotspots were substantially smaller than those detected during the earlier two time periods.
-Unlike the other two time periods, no hotspots were detected in the western Gulf of Maine to the west of the WGOMCA, likely because this area was avoided due to high cod catches prior to the onset of cutbacks.
+Once again, these hotspots were substantially smaller than those detected during the earlier two periods.
+Unlike the other two periods, no hotspots were detected in the western Gulf of Maine to the west of the WGOMCA, likely because this area was avoided due to high cod catches prior to the onset of cutbacks.

 Discussion

 The groundfish fishers interviewed in this study, through where they have landed and most recently have also avoided cod, collectively have created several “cod footprint” maps.
 Their knowledge of cod in the Gulf of Maine and Georges Bank comes from over 1100 years of fishing in aggregate, and they represent a substantial number of the fishermen in the fishery that are still actively fishing for groundfish.
-While fishing behavior changed dramatically during this time period, their hotspots were largely consistent over the two decades when including the avoidances hotspot maps in the final time period.
+While fishing behavior has changed dramatically with changing regulations, cod hotspots derived from FEK were largely consistent over the last two decades when including areas intentionally avoided because of historically high cod abundance.
 Fisher ecological knowledge offers insight into the ecology of valuable species, and it can help build a more complete understanding of the distribution and abundance of fished species.